mschlaegl/riscvMIPS/README.md

-# Linetime
+# riscvMIPS

 (C) 2024 Manfred Schlaegl <manfred.schlaegl@gmx.at>

 SPDX-License-Identifier: MIT

-Linetime is a compact tool to measure timing of console application.
+riscvMIPS is a compact tool to measure MIPS of console application.

-For each line (first character on a new line), a timestamp in the format seconds.milliseconds is printed before the line content.
+CAUTION: Does currently only provide valid results on single core machines!

+WORK IN PROGRESS

 ## Build